with Andrew Mellen and Kanzan David Zimmerman

 About Registration, Scholarships, and Cancellations

 Andrew J. Mellen is an author, speaker, and professional organizer.
 He can be found on the web.
 He’s been called “The Most Organized Man in America,” for good reason—as an organizer and workshop leader, he has helped thousands of people across the U.S. to unclutter their lives and gain time for the things that are really important … which often aren’t even things at all.

 Kanzan David Zimmerman

-Kanzan David Zimmerman has been practicing Zen for over 20 years, was ordained by Rev. Teah Strozer in 2006, and spent 8 years at Tassajara.
-He currently lives at City Center where he serves as SFZC Program Director, is a co-facilitator of Queer Dharma, and co-leads workshops on "Transforming Depression and Anxiety" with Dr. Lee Lipp.
+Kanzan David Zimmerman has been practicing Zen for 20 years and was ordained by Rev. Teah Strozer in 2006.
+Having spent eight years at Tassajara, where he held a number of positions including guest manager, meditation hall manager and director, he now lives at City Center where he is Program Director.
+He supports Dr. Lee Lipp with classes and workshops on "Transforming Depression and Anxiety."